bytecodealliance/wasmtime/cranelift/docs/ir.rst

 never moves to a different address.
 At the base address is a number of mapped pages corresponding to the heap's current size.
 Then follows a number of unmapped pages where the heap can grow up to its maximum size.
-After the unmapped pages follow the guard pages which are also guaranteed to generate a trap when accessed.
+After the unmapped pages follow the offset-guard pages which are also guaranteed to generate a trap when accessed.

-.. inst:: H = static Base, min MinBytes, bound BoundBytes, guard GuardBytes
+.. inst:: H = static Base, min MinBytes, bound BoundBytes, offset_guard OffsetGuardBytes

     Declare a static heap in the preamble.